supposedly/nutshell/README.md

 ```
 Note that binding to a Hensel-notation napkin is tricky business, because unlike in a permute-symmetry napkin,
 positions *do* matter -- in these cases `FG` and `BG` will give you the first available cell from the northmost one, which may
-not be a fine-enough level control.
+not be a fine-enough level of control.
 In such cases it's probably best *not* to bind at all to the foreground/background
 states, but if one *must*, then compass directions can be used to refer to the cell at that position in a neighborhood's
 [canonical orientation](http://www.ibiblio.org/lifepatterns/neighbors2.html).
-Note, this is *only* an issue with a rotate4reflect-requiring Hensel-notation rulestring, as in `0, <2-i34q / (1, 2) / 0>; [FG]`.
+Note, this is only an issue with a rotate4reflect-requiring Hensel-notation rulestring, as in `0, <2-i34q / (1, 2) / 0>; [FG]`.
 It is **not** an issue with a permute-symmetry rulestring as in `0, <23 / (1, 2) / 0>; [FG]`, and it even is a non-issue with
-Hensel rulestrings **if** the bound-to term is guaranteed to refer to the same cellstate: `<0, 2-i34q / [(1, 2)] / 0>; [FG]`.
+Hensel rulestrings **if** the bound-to term is guaranteed to be the same cellstate everywhere: `<0, 2-i34q / [(1, 2)] / 0>; [FG]`.

 #### Modifiers
 The rulestrings do not strictly have to be Hensel rulestrings -- that is just the default.
 Placing a modifier after the
 rulestring will cause it to be interpreted differently.
 Currently-available modifiers:
-- `hensel`, which is an alias for the default behavior
+- `hensel`, which is an alias for the default behavior.
 - `!hensel`, which turns the rulestring into its *complement*. `<012345-i6 !hensel / 1 / 0>` is `<5i78 / 1 / 0>`
 - `force-r4r`, which makes `<3 force-r4r / 1 / 0>` expand into a series of B3 rotate4reflect transitions *rather than*
   a single B3 permute transition as with `<3 / 1 / 0>`.
 Needed for [Brew.ruel](examples/nutshells/Brew.ruel),
-  and likely in a lot of cases where a macro needs to apply to some inline-rulestring transitions
+  and likely in a lot of cases where a macro needs to apply to some inline-rulestring transitions.
 - `b0-odd`, which applies Golly's odd-generation B0-rule transformation to the given rulestring.
 See
 [`examples/BeeZero`](examples/nutshells/BeeZero.ruel) for usage.

-These are user-creatable in the exact same maner as symmtries are, although the API for them is 100% unsimplified
+These are user-creatable in the exact same manner as symmetries, although the API for this has not yet been
-as of yet.
+made user-friendly.

 ### Custom neighborhoods
 The `neighborhood` directive can be given a comma-delimited list of compass directions rather than a name, which makes